Fred Ball Park

 History

-Ball was instrumental in persuading the county to purchase the spring property in 1947 and convert it into a public park.
-While small in size, Fred Ball Park offers a tranquil natural setting and glimpse of Tampa's history as a local gathering spot centered around a natural spring.
+It was actually Ball who convinced the county to purchase the spring property back in 1947 and transform it into a public park.
+While it's not the largest park in the area, Fred Ball Park combines a natural setting with some Tampa history, centered around its natural spring.

 Location and Access